-The primary benefit of multipumping is reducing the area of the memory banks at the expense of external clock frequency.
+The primary benefit of multipumping is reducing the area of the memory banks at the expense of clock frequency.
 Although the area of the memory banks reduces proportionally to the amount of multipumping, the LVT does not scale down as much and limits the overall area reduction.

-As discussed in Section 5.4, the number of block RAMs in a multi-ported LVT memory is proportional to the product of the number of read and write ports.
-Since multipumping divides the number of internal read ports, the number of block RAMs per bank is reduced by the same factor.
-This assumes the multipumping factor can evenly divide the number of read ports.
-For example, a 4W/8R LVT memory supports factors of two, four, or eight only.
+As discussed in Section 5.4, the number of block RAMs in a multi-ported LVT memory is equal to the product of the number of read and write ports.
+Since multipumping divides the number of internal read ports, the number of block RAMs per bank is reduced by the same factor6.
 The number of read ports on the Live Value Table reduces to match, as does the number of output multiplexers.
-Figure 7.1(b) and Figure 7.2(b) show how multipumping affects the area of each of these components for the same LVT 2W/4R and 4W/8R memories when using factors of two (2X) and four (4X), compared to a factor of one (1X) as the baseline non-multipumped case, which is identical to the LVT-M9K bars of Figure 6.1(b) and Figure 6.2(b).
+Figure 9(b) and Figure 10(b) show how multipumping affects the area of each of these components for the same LVT 2W/4R and 4W/8R memories when using factors of two (2X) and four (4X), compared to a factor of one (1X) as the baseline non-multipumped case, which is identical to the LVT-M9K bars of Figure 7(b) and Figure 8(b).
 The figures also show the area breakdown of the equivalent pure multipumping (MP) memories.

 For LVT memories, the multipumping factor exactly divides the area of the memory banks by itself since now only one-half or one-quarter the number of internal read ports exists, which also reduces the area of the output multiplexers by the same ratio.
-For the 4W/8R memory, the area of the Live Value Table shrinks by only 24% for 2X and 36% for 4X on average since its number of write ports remains unchanged.
-This fact suggests that the narrower but more numerous write port multiplexers and decoders have the largest impact on the area of memories implemented using ALMs.
+For the 4W/8R memory, the area of the Live Value Table shrinks by only 24% for 2X and 36% for 4X on average since its number of write ports remains unchanged7.
 The "Multipumping Overhead" fraction contains the additional overhead of multipumping such as the Multipumping Controller, internal multiplexers, and temporary registers.
-Regardless of the depth of the memory, multipumping, and 219 ALMs for 4W/8R LVT 4X on average.
+Regardless of the depth of the memory, multipumping introduces a small, nearly constant overhead: 145 ALMs for 4W/8R LVT 2X multipumping, and 219 ALMs for 4W/8R LVT 4X on average.
 Summed together, these individual changes to the 4W/8R LVT memories reduce the total area by an average of 36% for 2X multipumping, and 54% for 4X.
 The unchanged number of write ports in the LVT primarily limits how much we can reduce the area.
-In Section 8.2.2, we will propose a relaxation of read/write ordering to allow the number of LVT and memory bank write ports to be reduced.

 The pure multipumping memories (MP) use much less area since they do not require a Live Value Table or Output Multiplexers, nor use as many block RAMs since their banks are not replicated.
-For example, the 4W/8R MP 3X memory in Figure 7.2(b) uses only eight M9K block RAMs inside a total equivalent area of 511 ALMs, of which 105 are multipumping overhead.
+For example, the 4W/8R MP 3X memory in Figure 10(b) uses only eight M9K block RAMs inside a total equivalent area of 511 ALMs, of which 105 are multipumping overhead.
 Unfortunately, pure multipumping memories tend to have higher minimum multipumping factors and thus slower Fmax than LVT memories as the number of ports increases.
-In Section 8.2.1, we will explore the idea of using pure multipumping memories with a small number of ports to potentially improve the efficiency of LVT-based memories.
+In Section 8.1, we will explore the idea of using pure multipumping memories with a small number of ports to potentially improve the efficiency of LVT-based memories.